Navigating the Perimenopause Transition

 Thesis Personal Training is Here to Help

-During perimenopause, generic programs are far from effective because your physiology is changing drastically.
+During perimenopause, generic programs are far from effective because your routines and lifestyle are facing new challenges.
 This is a season when a personalized and science-backed approach to fitness is a must.
 That’s what our team of personal trainers at Thesis Fit can provide.
-When your metabolism, hormones, and stress response are in flux, you need a professional to guide you to new ways of approaching workouts so you can feel your absolute best.
+When your sleep, energy, and stress are in flux, you need a professional to guide you to new ways of approaching workouts so you can stay consistent and feel your absolute best.
 It’s a path to reclaiming your life, sense of self, and overall health in a period of great transition.

 Starting your perimenopause strength training program